Skip to main content

 Smart Routing

 Zavu’s smart routing system automatically selects the optimal channel for each message based on cost, deliverability, and contact history.
+Smart routing applies only to SMS and WhatsApp.

 Smart routing only applies to outbound messages.
 When replying to an inbound message, Zavu always responds on the same channel the contact used.